roydegeest/rakwireless-docs/docs/en-us/datasheet/gateways/rak831/README.md

 The connector on the bottom side provides an SPI connection, which allows direct access to the Sx1301 SPI interface.
 This gives the target system the possibility to use existing SPI interfaces to communicate.

-After powering up RAK831 ,it is required to **reset** SX1301 via **PIN 19.** If the HAL driver from Github is used this functionality is already implemented.
+After powering up RAK831 , it is required to **reset** SX1301 via **PIN 19.** If the HAL driver from Github is used this functionality is already implemented.

 ###### GPS PPS